 As President of Scholastic International, Hugh led 15 overseas companies and doubled revenue to $500 million from Asia, Europe and the Americas, launching new businesses in China, Malaysia, Thailand and the Philippines.
 He and his team worked with numerous schools across the developing world to provide educational materials.
 Earlier in his tenure he orchestrated the turnaround and successful divestiture of the SOHO Group and of the Quality Education Data Company for Scholastic.

-Hugh Roome is President of Scholastic International for Asia, Europe, Latin America and President for Consumer and Professional Media.
 Scholastic Corporation is the world’s largest publisher and distributor of children’s books and a leader in educational technology, children’s media, and e-commerce.
 With a corporate mission to help children around the world to read and learn, Scholastic distributes its products and services in 140 countries.
-Among its products are the phenomenally successfully Harry Potter series and the PBS series the Magic School Bus and Clifford.
+Among its products are the phenomenally successfully Harry Potter series, The Hunger Games, and the PBS series the Magic School Bus and Clifford.